 Will we lose any light once the ceiling is fitted?

 There may be a modest amount of light loss, but you will still have all the original wall glazing.
 Additional lighting can be added if required.

 Will the shape of my conservatory roof change?

 Usually we are able to follow the existing roof shape for the fitting of the ceiling, but will discuss this with you after the survey.

 Which area of the country do you cover?

-Our HQ is in the historic City of York but our teams of skilled fitters work throughout the UK.
+Our HQ is in the historic City of York but our teams of skilled fitters work cover most of England.

 Is it expensive to fit an insulated conservatory ceiling?

 No. This is a cost effective solution that will enable you to use your conservatory in greater comfort for more of the year and save on energy bills.
 All our quotes are confirmed in writing after the survey.